singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 After  :ref:`getting_started-installation`, and let's say shpc is installed at ``~/singularity-hpc`` you can edit your settings in ``settings.yaml``.
-Importantly, make sure your shpc install is configured to use the right module software, which is typicall lmod or tcl.
+Importantly, make sure your shpc install is configured to use the right module software, which is typically lmod or tcl.
 Here is how to change from the default "lmod" to "tcl" and then back:

 .. code-block:: console